hoanganhminh/Udacity-Project-Employee-Polls/README.md

 - **reducers**: Contains Redux reducers for updating application state.
 - **utils**: Contains utility functions used within the application.
 - **tests**: Contains unit and integration tests for components and functionality.

-## Contributing

-Contributions to the "Employee Polls" application are welcome.
-If you would like to contribute, please follow these steps:

-1. Fork the repository.
-2. Create a new branch for your feature or bug fix.
-3. Make your changes and commit them with clear commit messages.
-4. Push your changes to your fork.
-5. Create a pull request detailing the changes you made and why they should be included.

 ---